EDGENortheastern/welcome-to-edge/README.md

 # welcome-to-edge
-Thus is a repo we can use to tall people about what we do
+Thus is a repo we can use to tall people about important things in the University.

-##importantrepos
+##importantrepositories
 - tba